 Created by Dr. Maulana Karenga in 1966, Kwanzaa is celebrated annually by more than 30 million people worldwide, over seven days from December 26 to January 1.
 The values of Kwanzaa, Nguzo Saba (The Seven Principles), are critical tools for addressing the issues facing the African-American community.
 Ceremonies will be led by Brotha’ Clint Sockwell and Malik Seneferu.
 There will be a candle lighting & pouring of libation ceremony, live entertainment & a feast at each event.
 For more information visit:

-Bayview YMCA, Museum of The African Diaspora (MOAD), Mayor’s Office of Neighborhood Services (MONS), Boys & Girls Club of SF, PGE, California Arts Council, San Francisco Arts Commission, Grants for the Arts, The Success Center, SF, Citizens Films, Western Addition Family Resource Center, Western Addition Senior Center, African American Arts & Culture Center, OMI Family Resource Center, African American Holistic Wellness Program, San Francisco Travel, The Bayview Newspaper, The New Fillmore Newspaper, The Fillmore Auditorium, Minnie & Lovie Rec Center, San Francisco Public Library, San Francisco Rec & Park, The Jazz Heritage Center, San Francisco Housing Development Corp, Hamilton Rec Center, St. Cyprian’s Episcopal Church, The Fillmore Center Plaza, Third Baptist Church, MoMagic, KPIX TV- Channel 5, Charlie’s Pharmacy, Bi-Rite Markets, Potrero Hill Family Resource Center, Nia Soul Catering, Bill Graham Foundation, St. Mary’s of the Virgin, KPOO Radio, Dr. George E. Davis Senior Center, Bruno’s Pizza, KBLX, KISS FM, KMEL, Bayview/Hunters Point Multipurpose Senior Services, DCYF, RSSE, Booker T Washington Community Center, Western Addition Wellness Coalition, Rafiki Wellness Coalition, Dr. Dorothy Tsuruta and The Africana Studies Dept. @ S.F.
+Bayview YMCA, Museum of The African Diaspora (MOAD), Mayor’s Office of Neighborhood Services (MONS), Westbay Conference Center, Boys & Girls Club of SF, California Arts Council, San Francisco Arts Commission, Grants for the Arts, The Success Center, SF, Western Addition Family Resource Center, Western Addition Senior Center, African American Arts & Culture Center, OMI Family Resource Center, African American Holistic Wellness Program, The Bayview Newspaper, The New Fillmore Newspaper, The Fillmore Auditorium, Minnie & Lovie Rec Center, San Francisco Public Library, San Francisco Rec & Park, Bethel AME Church, Fellowship Manor, Hamilton Rec Center, St. Cyprian’s Episcopal Church, St. Phillip Baptist Church, Geoffrey’s Inner Circle, Mayor’s Office of Economics & Workforce Development, Third Baptist Church, MoMagic, KPIX TV- Channel 5, Charlie’s Pharmacy, Bi-Rite Markets, Nia Soul Catering, Bill Graham Foundation, St. Mary’s of the Virgin, KPOO Radio, Dr. George E. Davis Senior Center, KBLX, KISS FM, KMEL, Bayview/Hunters Point Multipurpose Senior Services, DCYF, Booker T Washington Community Center, Western Addition Wellness Coalition, Rafiki Wellness Coalition, Dr. Dorothy Tsuruta and The Africana Studies Dept. @ S.F.
 State University; Kwanzaa is partially funded by the DCYF, Bayview Y, Grants for the Arts, San Francisco Foundation, California Arts Council, and the Dept. of Public Health.
-Special thanks to Nia Soul, Vincent McCall, Lorraine Bowser, Delaine Irvin, Roberta McLaughlin, Rev. Eric Metoyer, Bishop Alfonso King, Jeff Jones, & James Powell.
+Special thanks to Nia Soul, Malik Seneferu, Clin Sockwell, Toni Battle and Mayor London Breed

 Help us to continue this important community celebration.
 Please send donations to: